 As the virus continues to evolve and new variants emerge, we know that vaccines alone cannot stop infections from happening.
 That’s why it’s important to get fully vaccinated and continue practicing personal preventative measures.
 Let’s all continue to do our part.

-9. “My child is not yet vaccinated, is it safe to send them to school?”
+8. “My child is not yet vaccinated against COVID-19, is it safe to send them to school?”

 Your child’s school attendance should not depend on whether they are vaccinated against COVID-19.

 Schools can open safely without requiring every child to be vaccinated against COVID-19.

 Instead, sensible safety precautions, like access to soap and clean water, masks, regular handwashing, physical distancing, and the sanitization of surfaces, can make schools a safe environment for children.

 There is currently no scientific evidence to suggest that schools are a main driver of community transmission.
 But we do know that being out of school takes an enormous toll on children’s physical and mental health.

 For our experts it’s clear — the risks of being out of school are greater than the risks of being in school.